scott-griffiths/bitstring/doc/fp8.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. note::
-    The 8-bit float formats used here are from a proposal supported by Graphcore, AMD and Qualcomm.
+    The 8-bit float formats described here are part of an ongoing IEEE standardisation process.
-    There is a different but similar proposal from other companies, and there is an ongoing standardisation process.

-    I (Scott Griffiths) currently work at Graphcore, but I have not been involved in the low-precision float work.
-    This implementation is not part of my work at Graphcore (this counts as fun for me).
-    I have been careful to only base my work here on public sources, and any misunderstandings or errors are my own.
+    This implementation is based on a publically available draft of the standard.

     This is an experimental feature and may be modified in future point releases.

-Two 8-bit floating point formats are supported as an experimental feature in bitstring 4.1.
-These are also mainly of use in machine learning and have very limited ranges and precision.
+These formats also mainly of use in machine learning and have very limited ranges and precision.
-There is no standardised format for these but there are a few candidates.

-The formats supported by bitstring are from the proposal by `Graphcore, AMD and Qualcomm <https://www.graphcore.ai/posts/graphcore-and-amd-propose-8-bit-fp-ai-standard-with-qualcomm-support>`_ in `this paper <https://arxiv.org/abs/2206.02915>`_, and there is some useful information `here <https://github.com/openxla/stablehlo/blob/2fcdf9b25d622526f81cd1575c65d01a6db319d2/rfcs/20230321-fp8_fnuz.md>`_ too.

-The 8-bit formats are named after how the byte is split between the sign-exponent-mantissa parts.
-So ``e4m3float`` has a single sign bit, 4 bits for the exponent and 3 bits for the mantissa.
+The ``p4binary8`` has a single sign bit, 4 bits for the exponent and 3 bits for the mantissa.
-For a bit more range and less precision you can use ``e5m2float`` which has 5 bits for the exponent and only 2 for the mantissa.
+For a bit more range and less precision you can use ``p3binary8`` which has 5 bits for the exponent and only 2 for the mantissa.

 .. list-table::
    :header-rows: 1